celzero/rethink-app/README.md

   - no-root: Shouldn't require root-access for any functionality added to it.
   - no-gimmicks: Misleading material bordering on scareware, for example.
   - anti-censorship: Features focused on helping bring an open internet to everyone, preferably in the most efficient way possible (both monetairly and technically).
- - anti-surveillance: As above, but features that further limit (may not necessairly eliminate) surveillance by apps.
+ - Anti-surveillance: As above, but features that further limit (may not necessairly eliminate) surveillance by apps.
 - Incremental changes in balance with newer features.
   - For example, work on nagging UI issues or OEM specific bugs, must be taken up on equal weight to newer features, and a release must probably establish a good balance between the two.
 However; working on only incremental changes for a release is fine.
 - Opinionated.
 Chip-away complexity.
 Do not expect users to require a PhD in Computer Science to use the app.